Teenlife

 4. Neighborhood cleanup.
 Make a difference in your community by cleaning up your neighborhood, park, or local nature reserve.
 Start a group and meet up weekly to make a lasting change!

 5. Pass on birthday gifts for the benefit of others.
-For your next birthday, start a fundraiser and ask for donations to be made in lieu of presents.
+For your next birthday, start a fundraiser through an organization like OneCause and ask for donations to be made in lieu of presents.

 6. Give back to the troops.
-You can make a difference to soldiers at home and overseas by participating in programs that support them in a variety of ways.
+You can make a difference to soldiers at home and overseas by participating in programs that support them in various ways, like mailing a care package.

 7. Find others to join a shared cause.
 Create or join a campaign through DoSomething.org.
-You can choose the cause, the amount of time you have available and the type of service in which you want to participate (donations, face-to-face, events, taking a stand, etc.).
+You can choose the cause, the amount of time you have available and the type of service you want to provide (donations, face-to-face, events, taking a stand, etc.).

 10. Help those close to home.
 During the summer, intense heat can make it difficult for your older neighbors to maintain their homes and yards.
-During winter, the snow can blocks paths, sidewalks can be icy, and the heat could even fail leaving the most vulnerable members of society at risk.
-Checking in on your neighbors, creating a meal train, or just helping out on a regular basis can make all the difference.
+During winter, the snow can block paths, sidewalks become icy, and the heat could even fail, leaving the most vulnerable members of society at risk.
+Checking in on neighbors, creating a meal train, or helping out regularly can make all the difference.
 Love starts at home.

 Community Service Starts With You: Share Your Gifts, Time, and Passions with Others

-Believe it or not, you’re probably harboring a treasure trove of helpful skills that you take for granted on a daily basis.
+Believe it or not, you’re probably harboring a treasure trove of helpful skills you take for granted daily.
 Here are some tips to help you turn your hidden abilities into fulfilling service!

 1. Help the Internet be a tool for everyone.
 Growing up in the information age puts you at a huge advantage, and it’s pretty easy to spread your knowledge by doing something like teaching computer skills and how to navigate the latest technology.

 4. Help at your local library.
-You can volunteer to read to senior citizens, children, and help out with local literacy programs.
+You can volunteer to read to senior citizens and children and help out with local literacy programs.
 Whether it's shelving books or helping out with computer questions, you can make a difference.

 6. Create and donate warm clothing for those in need.
 Are you a wizard at knitting or crochet?
 Maybe you want to learn?
-Either way, you can make sure your creations get to the right people.
-Whether its making blankets or sweaters for knitting hats for infants in the NICU, there are many ways to give back.
+Either way, get your creations to the right people.
+Whether you make blankets or sweaters or knit hats for infants in the NICU, there are many ways to give back.
+Operation Gratitude gives volunteer hours to those who donate hand-made items.

-8. Help a small non-profit become social media stars.
-Believe it or not, the hours you spend on Instagram are good for more than just grandparent-complaint-fuel.
-Many nonprofits don’t have the bandwidth to run their social media accounts, and just by being a teenager, you’re in a great position to help out!
+8. Help a small non-profit become a social media star.
+Believe it or not, the hours spent on Instagram are good for more than grandparent-complaint-fuel.
+Many nonprofits don’t have the bandwidth to run their social media accounts, and just by being a teenager, you’re in a great position to help!
+This article offers tips to get started.

 10. Share the music you create and love.
 Do you sing or play a musical instrument?
-Most people don’t!
-Volunteer to give music lessons to people in your community, or perform at local shelters or senior organizations.
+Volunteer to give music lessons to people in your community or perform at local shelters or senior organizations.

 Community Service Can Start Small: Volunteer at an Event

 Not ready to commit to a regular gig?
 Volunteer for an event.
 Nonprofits usually recruit a ton of one-off volunteers for big events like festivals or block parties.
-By working one of these, you’ll get a feel for the way an organization works before you’ve signed away your life, and you can interact with other people who are more involved than you are.
+Working one of these events allows you to interact with people who are already involved and get a feel for how an organization works before you sign away many hours of your time.

 1. Help a walk-a-thon.
 Volunteer to run/walk/ride for an event, like Race for the Cure or Relay for Life.